 Transgender people have also been hit especially hard by the epidemic despite comprising a similarly small percentage of the U.S. population.
 While better data is needed to understand the full impact of HIV on the transgender community, one international analysis found that transgender women in certain communities have 49 times the odds of living with HIV than the general population.
 Although HIV prevalence among transgender men is relatively low (0-3%) according to the CDC, some data suggest transgender men may still yet be at elevated risk for HIV acquisition.

-Discrimination against LGBTQ people makes us particuarly vulnerable to HIV.
+Discrimination against Marginalized people makes us particuarly vulnerable to HIV.

 In most states, it is perfectly legal to discriminate against someone on the basis of their sexual orientation or their gender identity in one or more aspects of their life, including employment, housing, and public accommodations.
 Explicit non-discrimination protections based on sexual orientation or gender identity do not exist at the federal level either.

 Dealing with the potential consequences of bias and discrimination – job loss, homelessness, lack of healthcare insurance – often results in Marginalized people engaging in behaviors that facilitate the spread of HIV.
 For example, in the face of persistent employment discrimination, many transgender women are left with few other options but to engage in survival sex work in order to meet their most basic needs.
 According to a 2015 survey of more than 27,000 transgender people, “The rate of HIV [diagnosis] was…five times higher among those who have participated in sex work at any point in their lifetime” than among those who have not.